bpptkg/bmaclient/README.md

 # bmaclient

-BPPTKG Monitoring API Python Client.
+The bmaclient is official BPPTKG Monitoring API (BMA) Python client.
+It can be used to fetch various monitoring data from BMA server using Python.

 ## Installation